IQSS/dataverse/doc/sphinx-guides/source/container/running/demo.rst

 Deleting the Data Directory
 +++++++++++++++++++++++++++

-Data related to the Dataverse containers is placed in a directory called ``docker-dev-volumes`` next to the ``compose.yml`` file.
+Data related to the Dataverse containers is placed in a directory called ``data`` next to the ``compose.yml`` file.
 If you are finished with your demo or evaluation or you want to start fresh, simply delete this directory.

 Configuration
 -------------